IGNOU

 International | The College Board |

-The eligibility criteria for pursuing a postgraduate degree in Psychology such as MA, is quite similar across most educational institutions.
+The eligibility criteria for pursuing a postgraduate degree in Psychology, such asan MA, are quite similar across most educational institutions.
 To qualify for the postgraduate programmes in Psychology, students must fulfil the following requirements:

 There are two major entrance exams at the postgraduate level for Psychology courses.
 Students must successfully clear the exam if they want admission to their desired institute.
 The entrance exams are CUET PG and NEET PG.